 me, the current coordinator was graduating in May, and an opening emerged.
 I started as coordinator and spent the summer researching initiatives, attending women’s leadership workshops, and consulting with mentors so I could bring back great ideas

 for the fall semester.
 In this position, I created and developed events for female students, so they have the necessary skills and knowledge to be successful in the workforce.
-These events have also provided a welcoming, inclusive, diverse, environment
+These events have also provided a welcoming, inclusive, and diverse environment

 for female professionals in business.
 The classes in Eberly are top-notch, and all students that are willing to learn will have a great education, but developing soft skills is a vital part of success in the working world.
 Through this organization,